Abdallah0101/1000-Cpp-Problems-Solving/README.md

 Problem 07  => Divide a Number by Two
 Problem 08  => Program to Check Passing Status
 Problem 09  => Program to Calculate the Sum of Three Numbers
+Problem 10  => Program to Calculate the Sum of Three Numbers & Average